zarina-vakhitova/criminology_geography/README.md

 code and nothing to install.
 Sizes run from 11 KB to 162 KB; the map is the largest because it carries its own country boundaries.

-## Publishing the pages

-Keep all four files in the same folder — the menu links to the others by relative path.

-To publish with GitHub Pages: commit the files, then in the repository go to **Settings → Pages**, set *Source* to "Deploy from a branch", and choose your branch and either the repository root or a `/docs` folder.
-The site appears at
-<https://zarina-vakhitova.github.io/criminology_geography/> within a few minutes, landing on
-`index.html`.

-Two things to know.
-Uploading an HTML file to GitHub does not by itself make it viewable — without Pages enabled, clicking the file shows its source.
-And Pages on a private repository requires a paid plan; public repositories get it free.

-The pages load Fraunces and IBM Plex from Google Fonts, the only external request they make.
-Without a connection they render correctly in fallback typefaces.

 ## What the data is

 **Corpus.** Every article published 2000–2025 in the 74 sole-category Criminology & Penology